|

 Location of the Taylor Ranch Uranium Project, Colorado, USA.

-In December 2006 Black Range Minerals acquired a 100% interest in the uranium exploration and mining rights to a 4,300 acre property located immediately north of the Hansen deposit.
+Since December 2006 Black Range Minerals has secured a 100% interest in more than 9,500 acres at its Taylor Ranch Uranium Project.
 This area had been relatively poorly explored during the 1970-80’s, but was known to host considerable extensions of the same mineralising system that formed the Hansen deposit.

 Previous Exploration

-Historic exploration in the Tallahassee Creek District during the 1970’s and 1980’s focused on the Hansen deposit but considerable exploration was undertaken on the surrounding areas now held by Black Range Minerals.
+Historic exploration in the Tallahassee Creek District focused primarily on the Hansen deposit but considerable exploration was also undertaken on the surrounding areas now held by Black Range Minerals.

 Approximately 1,000 holes had been drilled on the Company’s licences previously, for more than 140,000 metres.
 Extensive uranium mineralisation had been delineated over more than seven kilometres of strike immediately to the north of the Hansen Deposit, the majority of which is now held under licence by Black Range Minerals.